MicrosoftDocs/sdk-api/sdk-api-src/content/shellapi/nf-shellapi-shgetnewlinkinfow.md

 0x000000020. <b>Windows 7 and later</b>.
 Append a .url file name extension (rather than .lnk) to the name pointed to by <i>pszName</i>.
 If this flag is not set, the shortcut name uses a .lnk extension unless SHGNLI_NOLNK is set.

-##### - uFlags.SHGNLI_PIDL (0x000000001)

-0x000000001.
-The target pointed to by <i>pszLinkTo</i> is a PIDL that represents the target.
-If this flag is not included, <i>pszLinkTo</i> is regarded as the address of a string that contains the path and file name of the target.

-##### - uFlags.SHGNLI_NOUNIQUE (0x000000002)

-0x000000002.
-Skip the normal checks that ensure that the shortcut name is unique within the destination folder.
-If this flag is not included, the function creates the shortcut name and then determines whether the name is unique in the destination folder.
-If a file with the same name already exists in the destination folder, the shortcut name will be modified.
-This process is repeated until a unique name is found.

-##### - uFlags.SHGNLI_PREFIXNAME (0x000000004)

-0x000000004.
-The created name will be preceded by the string "Shortcut to ".

 ##### - uFlags.SHGNLI_NOLNK (0x000000008)

 0x000000008. <a href="https://msdn.microsoft.com/ecfb6484-a1d6-4ace-8457-3940b111a4d2">Version 5.0</a> Do not add the .lnk file name extension.
 You must set the <b>_WIN32_IE</b> macro to 5.01 or greater to use this flag.
 For more information about versioning, see Shell and Common Controls Versions.